raiabril/iotgrx/web/README.md

 # iotGRX web application

-This is the server for the application.
+This is the server for the application, it is developed using Django and REST FRAMEWORK.

 ## Docker